MVerbakel/MVerbakel.github.io/_posts/2025-03-12-probability.md

 - P(A) is the prior probability (our initial belief),
 - P(B) is the marginal likelihood (the total probability of the evidence).

-It can also be written as: posterior= likelihood*prior/evidence.
+It can also be written as: posterior = likelihood * prior / evidence.

 **Example**: A box contains 8 fair coins (heads and tails) and 1 coin which has heads on both sides.
 I select a coin randomly and flip it 4 times, getting all heads.
 If I flip this coin again, what is the probability it will be heads?